- Fantastic Team

-Learning about the company’s initial setup and its motivation behind developing a franchise model will help you get an insight about the brand as a whole and its future plans.
+Learning about the company’s initial setup and its motivation behind developing a franchise model will help you get an insight into the brand as a whole and its future plans.
 After all, a bright future often depends on a glorious past.

 #2.
 How long has the company been operating as a franchise business?

 Again, this information will reassure you about how stable the company and its franchise system are.
-It is much less risky to invest into a model that has been proven to work, right?
+It is much less risky to invest in a model that has been proven to work, right?
 Let’s not forget that new franchising companies often fail within the first year of operations.

 #3.
 Is the company financially sound?

 Sean Kelly, the founder of “Unhappy Franchisees” sums it up: “The benefit of a franchise is really to buy something that’s been proven over a period of time.
 Hopefully, something that’s been proven over different economic climates.
 So it’s done well in good times and in bad.”
 So, learning about how strong financially is the business, will help you understand its ability to withstand potential economic hardship.